kolypto/learning-and-playground/rust/README.md

     }

     // Question: associated types look very similar to generics.
-Why not define our iterator like this? pub trait GenericIterator<T> {
+    // Why not define our iterator like this? pub trait GenericIterator<T> {
         fn next(&mut self) -> Option<T>;
     }
     // Because with generics, you can implement a trait multiple times:
-    // an `Iterator<string> for Counter`, then another `Iterator<i32> for Counter`.
+    // i.e. have multiple implementations of `Iterator<T> for Counter`.
-    // So, when a trait has a generic parameter, it can be implemented for a type multiple times,
+    // In other words, when a trait has a generic parameter, it can be implemented for a type
+    // multiple times, changing the concrete types of the generic type parameters each time.
-    // and we'd need to provide a type annotation every time we called `.next()`.
+    // Then, when using `.next()`, we would have to provide type annotations every time
+    // to indicate which implementation of `Iterator` we want to use.
     // With associated types, we don't need to annotate types: it can only be implemented once.

+    // Another difference:
-    // However, generic parameters may have a default value: a "default type parameter".
+    // generic parameters may have a default value: a "default type parameter".
     // You'll use them in cases where most users won't need to customize your code. pub trait GenericIterator2<T=Self> {
         fn next(&mut self) -> Option<T>;